colabottles/toddl/podcast/transcripts/fisher.md

 [00:53:03] Carie: You should actually,
 [00:53:05] Homer: yeah,
 [00:53:05] Carie: because I think so one thing definitely have Shell Little on because she's got lots of really great, amazing thoughts about that topic.
 And there's other people of course, but that's one of the people that was first kind of sounding alarms.
-Obviously, Carl Groves made his overlay fact sheet.
+Obviously, Karl Groves made his overlay fact sheet.
 But I will say though, like coming from where I was, which was like at Deque and like people, everyone knew about accessibility didn't have to talk about it to where I am now, where no, like I'm one of the only ones who knows about it in the organization besides my small team.
 I can see how those things are confusing and the way they market it and the way they make it smooth.
 And of course, who wouldn't wanna be able to press a button or install this little piece of JavaScript and it fixes everything?
 Like that's a dream.
 I think the problem is, is that dream is not a reality.
 And so, but pe but the, they're being sold this dream.
 Right?
 And, and there's a lot of money behind that dream.
 [00:53:58] Homer: Yeah.